COLUMN-Argentina 100-year bond a lesson in market nonsense and incentives: James Saft

 By James Saft

-June 19 Once in a while the universe reaches out to explain very complex things in a very simple way.
+June 19 (Reuters) - Once in a while the universe reaches out to explain very complex things in a very simple way.

 Such is the case with news that Argentina plans to sell a 100-year bond, a story tailor-made to illustrate exactly how extreme financial market risk-taking has become.